keyvan-amiri/KGE-ActivityRecommendation/README.md

 For instance, run `python preprocess_default.py bpmai_lastrev_caise2` for preprocessing the augmented version of translation approach 2a.
 For more information, see the ["preprocessing file"](https://github.com/uma-pi1/kge/blob/master/data/preprocess/preprocess_default.py) in the libKGE library.

+# Training a KGE model
+Training a KGE model should be done by specifying training configuratons within a YAML file.
+All configuration files used in our experiments can be found in the folder **configs** and have been already moved to the related dataset folders in the cloned libKGE repository using the **file_transfer.py**.
+For more information see ["Using LibKGE"](https://github.com/uma-pi1/kge/tree/master#using-libkge) and ["Defalt configurations"](https://github.com/uma-pi1/kge/blob/master/kge/config-default.yaml) from the documentation provided on libKGE repository.

+To train a KGE model, navigate to **kge** folder (i.e. the root folder of cloned libKGE repository) use `kge start` command while providing the path to the relevant YAML configuration file.
+For instance, to train Distmult model on translation approach 1 simple run:

+`kge start data/bpmai_lastrev_caise_onlyAfter/distmult-KvsAll-kl.yaml`